-The best small-cap stocks are high return generating investments but come with a higher risk factor attached with them.
+Investing in small-cap stocks may have high returns but have a higher risk factor attached to them.
 However, an investment over a long period of time considerably mitigates the risk quotient, provided the companies are cautiously selected.
 Here are some reasons which make small-caps a good investment decision over a long-term horizon:

 Small-cap funds have outperformed their benchmark indices in the recent past.
 With the potential to turn into large-cap and mid-cap funds of tomorrow, an investor with a decent risk appetite should definitely include small-cap funds in their portfolio.

-Both small and mid cap stocks in India perform well during times of economic recovery and benefit their investors from any inflation-related downturns.
-In line with this, as the economy revives and the government rolls out plans to support growth and infuse liquidity, both small cap and mid cap funds are set to record new highs.
+Small and mid-cap stocks in India perform well during the economic recovery and benefit their investors from any inflation-related downturns.
+In line with this, as the economy revives and the government rolls out plans to support growth and infuse liquidity, both small-cap and mid-cap funds are set to record new highs.
 Well-placed companies backed by good management under these two categories have proved their resilience during the pandemic and generated good returns for their investors.

 Mid-cap investors made twice the money that of large-cap investors in the last 17 months, while small-cap investors have been three times better than large-cap investors. (as of August 2021)

 With an average return of 70% over one year in the mid-cap mutual fund category and a return of 114% recorded in the NIFTY small-cap 100, both these segments have proved their mettle as beneficial long-term investments.